 - Training of mindfulness towards a diverse team and new colleagues.

-- Establishing a mindful and open culture of communication in the office and on Slack (we're increasingly Working Remotely).
+- Establishing a mindful and open culture of communication in the office and in Slack (as we work remotely to a large extent).

 - Respecting introverted needs and ensuring opportunities for retreat, e.g. for concentrated work.